philhawksworth/jigsaw-blog/source/_posts/2016/misused-mixins-placeholders-out-of-place.md

 ---
-title: "Misused Mixins, Placeholders out of Place"
+title: 'Misused Mixins, Placeholders out of Place'
 date: 2016-04-02
-tags: ["css"]
+tags:
+  - css
 image: confused.jpg
 ---
 Today I realized that I've been making a huge mistake in the way I've been using certain features of Sass.

 My main Sass file used to look something like this: